 Build a brand on Instagram

-A top model like Cara Delevigne’s Instagram fan base is as large as the population of Kenya while Kendall Jenner’s Insta account has a fan base that is as large as the combined population of at least two East African countries.
+A top model like Cara Delevigne’s Instagram fan base is as large as the population of Kenya while Kendall Jenner’s IG account has a fan base that is as large as the combined population of at least two East African countries.